msakai/bnn-verification/README.md

 $ python3 verify_solution.py --dataset mnist --instance 7 \
   --output-image perturbated.png \
   --output-orig-image orig.png \
-  output.txt
+  --format maxsat \
+  SOLUTION_FILE
 ```

-Here, `output.txt` is a file containing the output of your solver (only `v` lines are used).
-The [logs/maxino-pref-fixed/](logs/maxino-pref-fixed/) directory contains log files that
-you can try.

-This converts the solution in the `output.txt` to an image file named `perturbated.png`,
+This converts the solution in the `SOLUTION_FILE` to an image file named `perturbated.png`,
 and also provides some information:
 * model's prediction (probability distribution over the digit classes and predicted class)
   on the original image and the perturbated image, and